prometheus2D/Wally/Wally.Core/Default/Projects/Proposals/InvestigationLoopProposal.md

 - starting a fresh run with a new prompt may clear loop-specific transient artifacts declared by that loop before the new execution-state document is written
 - InvestigationLoop still owns its domain artifacts such as `InteractionState.md`, `LatestUserResponse.md`, and `UserResponses.md`, but resume mechanics come from the shared loop execution-state contract
 - promptless resume should only be available when a loop explicitly opts into execution-state persistence
+- every interactive surface must consume the same shared execution-state contract; WinForms manual stepping may be the first rich operator surface, but future Console step-by-step support must reuse the same core semantics instead of inventing a second runtime model
+- prompt preview, diagram preview, and other inspection-only flows must be read-only; they may inspect the current step and render equivalent commands, but they must not prepare, mutate, or advance persisted execution state
+- equivalent CLI commands shown by a UI surface are operator-facing display artifacts unless explicitly dispatched through the shared run path; showing a command must never cause a second hidden execution

+### Simple Resume Semantics

+Loop continuation is part of the shared loop-runtime contract, not InvestigationLoop-specific runtime logic.

+High-level rules:

+- execution is resumable from persisted state, not transactionally reversible
+- a step is usable for continuation only after required document writes and the matching state update are persisted
+- fresh run, pause, resume, and preview are the only required controls in v1
+- user-response recording updates investigation docs and then resumes from shared execution state

+The detailed state shape and lifecycle rules live in [Loop Resume Contract](../../Docs/LoopResumeContract.md).

 ---